Test

 Cart 0 0,00

-30 things to pack in your swimming bag (in addition to your swimming costume)
+30 things to pack in your swim bag (in addition to your swimsuit)

 1- The pool bag

 Tip: First in, last out.
-Pack your bag in the order of what you need first.
-One of the last things you’ll need after your swim is a change of clothes, so put it at the bottom.
-Things you’ll need as soon as you arrive – like your swimming costume or a toy for your younger brother – should be put last in the bag.
+Pack your bag in the order of what you’ll need first.
+One of the last things you’ll need after your swim session is a change of clothes, so put it at the bottom.
+Items you’ll need as soon as you arrive – like your swimsuit or a toy for your younger brother – should be placed last in the bag.

-While the pool bag carries everything you’ll need for the pool (and possibly the gym), the mesh bag carries all the equipment you’ll need to take with you to the lane for swimming practice: your swimming plates, snorkel and flippers are all in the mesh bag.
+While the pool bag carries everything you’ll need for the pool (and possibly the gym), the mesh bag carries all the equipment you’ll need to take with you on your swim lane for swimming practice: swim plates, snorkel, or flippers are all in the mesh bag.

-Although only listed in third place, swimwear is obviously the essential item to have in your pool bag.
+Although only listed in third place, the swimsuit is obviously the essential item to have in your pool bag.

-For men, remember that most swimming pools don’t allow shorts.
-So make sure you bring a pair of swimming trunks.
+For men, please note that most swimming pools don’t allow shorts.
+So make sure you bring your own swimming trunks.

-Depending on the pool rules, swimming caps may also be compulsory.
+Depending on pool regulations, bathing caps may also be compulsory.
 Don’t forget it before you leave.

 5- A hair tie

 If you have long hair, a hair tie will keep your hair out of your eyes.
-And if you have to wear a cap, it will make it easier to put on.
+And if you have to wear a cap, it’ll make it easier to put on.

 6- Flip-flops and pool sandals